Table of Contents

 Managed Jenkins and CircleCI pipeline configuration files.

-Configured CI/CD pipelines in Jenkins, reducing deployment time by 45% for critical projects.
+Configured CI/CD pipelines in Jenkins and GitLab CI, reducing deployment time by 75% for 8 business-critical services.

 Degree Name | University Name | Location Month Year – Month Year - Relevant Coursework: [Course 1], [Course 2] - Honors/Awards: [Award Name] - GPA: X.X (if above 3.5)